Plesiosaur: Food

 The short-necked "pliosauromorphs" were top carnivores, or apex predators, in their respective foodwebs.
 They were pursuit predators or ambush predators of various sized prey and opportunistic feeders; their teeth could be used to pierce soft-bodied prey, especially fish.
 Their heads and teeth were very large, suited to grab and rip apart large animals.
 Their morphology allowed for a high swimming speed.
 They too hunted visually.

 Plesiosaurs were themselves prey for other carnivores, as shown by bite marks left by a shark that have been discovered on a fossilized plesiosaur fin and the fossilized remains of a mosasaur's stomach contents that are thought to be the remains of a plesiosaur.

 Skeletons have also been discovered with gastroliths, stones, in their stomachs, though whether to help break down food, especially cephalopods, in a muscular gizzard, or to vary buoyancy, or both, has not been established.
 However, the total weight of the gastroliths found in various specimens appears to be insufficient to modify the buoyancy of these large reptiles.
 The first plesiosaur gastroliths, found with Mauisaurus gardneri (a nomen nudum), were reported by Harry Govier Seeley in 1877.
 The number of these stones per individual is often very large.
 In 1949, a fossil of Alzadasaurus (specimen SDSM 451, later renamed to Styxosaurus) showed 253 of them.
 The size of individual stones is often considerable.
-In 1991 an elasmosaurid specimen, KUVP 129744, was investigated, containing a gastrolith with a diameter of seventeen centimetres and a weight of 1300 grams; and a somewhat shorter stone of 1490 grams.
+In 1991 an elasmosaurid specimen, KUVP 129744, was investigated, containing a gastrolith with a diameter of seventeen centimeters and a weight of 1,300 grams; and a somewhat shorter stone of 1,490 grams.
 In total, forty-seven gastroliths were present, with a combined weight of 13 kilograms.
 The size of the stones has been seen as an indication that they were not swallowed by accident, but deliberately, the animal perhaps covering large distances in search of a suitable rock type.
-The type specimen of Dolichorhynchops tropicensis (MNA V10046) is associated with 289 gastroliths, which is unusual in comparison to most polycotylid skeletons that generally lack gastroliths.
+The type specimen of Scalamagnus (MNA V10046) is associated with 289 gastroliths, which is unusual in comparison to most polycotylid skeletons that generally lack gastroliths.
 Ranging from less than 0.1 grams to 18.5 grams, the total mass of the gastroliths was about 518 grams.
 About three-quarters of the stones weighed less than 2 grams, with the mean mass and median mass of the stones respectively estimated at 1.9 grams and 0.8 grams.
 The gastroliths had high mean value and variability in sphericity, suggesting that this individual was obtaining its stones from rivers located along the western side of the Western Interior Seaway.